 Learning outcomes:

-1) Describe the main features of the atom and its subatomic particles using scientific language
+1) Describe the main features of the atom and its subatomic particles using scientific

 2) Explain how and why the atomic model has changed over time including reference to the plum pudding model and Rutherford alpha particle scattering leading to the Bohr model.